Tensor rank and entanglement of pure quantum states: Introduction

-There is a general conjecture about the value of the generic rank \cite{Fri12}, which is known to hold in special cases \cite{AOP09}.
-A related problem is the value of the tensor rank of the product of two tensors, linked to the issue of characterization of entanglement and finding an optimal decomposition of several copies of a given entangled state \cite{CDS08,CCDJW10,YCGD10}.
+There is a general conjecture about the value of the generic rank of $3$-mode tensors \cite{Fri12}, see Conjecture \ref{congenrank3}, which is known to hold in special cases \cite{AOP09}.
+A generalization of this conjecture to $d$-mode tensors is stated as an open problem below \eqref{genrankdbd}.
+A related problem is the value of the tensor rank of the tensor product of two tensors, linked to the issue of characterization of entanglement and finding an optimal decomposition of several copies of a given entangled state \cite{CDS08,CCDJW10,YCGD10}.

-It is known in general the rank of the product of tensors is submultiplicative \cite{CJZ18}.
-Is it true that the rank of a tensor product of two generic tensors of the same dimension is the product of their rank?
-Another conjecture is the direct sum rank conjecture \cite{Str73}.
-A special case of this conjecture can be related to the above product rank conjecture for the generic case \cite{CF18}.
-Yet another related notion is the {\it border rank} of a tensor.
+The rank of the tensor product of tensors is submultiplicative (the rank of the tensor product is not greater than the product of ranks), and can be strictly submulitplicative \cite{CJZ18}.
+It is then important to ask whether the rank of the tensor product of two generic tensors of the same dimension is equal to the product of their ranks.
+The rank of the direct sum of two tensors is subadditive.
+Strassen's direct sum conjecture stated that the rank of the direct sum of two tensors is the sum of the ranks \cite{Str73}.
+This conjecture was disproved by Shitov \cite{Shi17}.
+A special case of Strassen's conjecture can be related to the above product rank conjecture for the generic case, i.e., the rank of the product of $k$-copies of a generic tensor is the $k$-power of the rank of this tensor \cite{CF18}.
+Yet another related notion is the {\it border rank} of a tensor: It is the minimum $r$ such that a given tensor is a limit of tensors of rank $r$.
 This notion is fundamental in algebraic geometry and numerical analysis, in particular for problems of approximation of tensors by lower rank tensors \cite{KB09}.

-A special interesting case is the case of symmetric tensors, which correspond in quantum physics to problems involving bosons - particles with an integer spin following the Bose -- Einstein statistics.
-Symmetric tensors can be viewed as homogeneous polynomials \cite{FW18}.
-The relevant notion of the rank of a symmetric tensor, is the symmetric rank of symmetric tensor, which is the Waring rank of the homogeneous polynomial \cite{Syl04}.
+A special interesting case is the case of symmetric tensors, which correspond in quantum physics to problems involving bosons --- particles with an integer spin following the Bose--Einstein statistics.
+Symmetric tensors can be viewed as homogeneous polynomials \cite{La12,FW18}.
+The relevant notion of the rank of a symmetric tensor, is the symmetric rank, which is the Waring rank of the homogeneous polynomial discussed above.
 Comon's conjecture claimed that the symmetric rank and the rank of a symmetric tensor are equal \cite{CGL08}.
 Recently Shitov gave a counterexample to this conjecture \cite{Shi17}.
-The generic symmetric rank of a symmetric tensor is given in \cite{AH95}, which is the analog of the conjectured formula for the rank of the generic tensor.
+The generic symmetric rank of a symmetric tensor is given in \cite{AH95}, which is the analog of Conjecture \ref{congenrank3}.